virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ### 1. Basic setup

 For our shader, we are going to use ray tracing to render the scene.
 First we need to generate our rays.
 A ray has an origin and a direction.
 The origin will be our the position of our camera.
-From the origin, we will shoot shoot one ray per pixel in the camera's view direction.
+From the origin, we will shoot one ray per pixel in the camera's view direction.
 Before shooting a ray from the camera's position, we generate ray direction in the following manner:

 ```glsl